Why Is My Chicken Laying Soft Eggs and Shell-less Eggs?

-Causes and Cures for Soft-Shelled and Shell-less Eggs
+Causes and Cures for Soft Egg Shells and Shell-less Eggs

 To delve into the issue of why some eggs come out soft-shelled or even shell-less, it is essential to understand how an egg is made.
 One cannot consider deviancy before one comprehends the norm.